Frostbite is the result of frozen skin and/or other tissue under the skin that becomes frozen. Naturally, this causes cell damage.

 Three types of frostbite have been identified by severity.
 Like burns, they are listed as first degree, second degree and third degree.
 The following breakdown is from outdoorplaces.com

-First degree, also called frost nip: Most people who live in very cold climates or do a lot of outdoor activity in the winter have had first degree frostbite (just as most people have had a first degree burn when they get sunburn).
+First degree, also called frost nip: Most people who live in very cold climates or do a lot of outdoor activity in the winter have had first degree frostbite (just as most people have had a first degree burn when they get a sunburn).
 Frost nip presents itself as numbed skin that has turned white in color.
 The skin may feel stiff to the touch, but the tissue under is still warm and soft.
-There is very little chance of blistering, infection or permanent scarring as long as it is treated properly.
+There is very little chance of blistering, infection or permanent scaring as long as it is treated properly.

 Second degree, superficial frostbite: Superficial frostbite is a serious medical condition that needs to be treated by a trained medical professional.
 The skin will be white or blue and will feel hard and frozen.
 The tissue underneath is still undamaged.
 Blistering is likely which is why medical treatment should be sought out.
 Proper treatment is critical to prevent severe or permanent injuries.

 Third degree, deep frostbite: The skin is white, blotchy and/or blue.
 The tissue underneath is hard and cold to the touch.
 This is a life threatening injury.
 Deep frostbite needs to be treated by a trained medical professional.
-The tissue underneath has been damaged, in severe cases amputation may be the final recourse to prevent severe infection.
+The tissue underneath has been damaged, in sever cases amputation may be the final recourse to prevent severe infection.
 Blistering will happen.
 Proper medical treatment in a medical facility with personnel trained to deal with severe frostbite injuries is required to aid in the prevention of severe or permanent injury.

 Second Degree Frostbite

 Unfortunately, treating second and third degree frostbite in the field is extremely difficult.
 Such cold injuries will require medical attention.